Azure-Samples/AzureSqlGettingStartedSamples/go/Readme.md

 ```

 > Congratulations!
-You created your first three Go apps with AzureSQL DB!
-Check out the next section to learn about how you can make your apps faster with Azure SQL DB’s Columnstore feature.
+You've created your first three Go apps with Azure SQL Database!
+Check out the next section to learn about how you can make your apps faster with the SQL Columnstore feature.

 # Improve Performance Using Columnstore